Ken Avery begins his 17th year as Gardener.

 The Summer issue of The Fringed Gentian™ (Vol. 23 No. 3 July 1975) contained a report of the Friends Annual Meeting referenced above.
 Evie Chadbourn wrote about her birding trip to Morocco.
 John Murtfeldt, who was a nursery owner, wrote about growing wildflowers.

-Gardener Ken Avery wrote that the Showy Lady’s-slipper just began to bloom on June 15th, one of the latest dates ever.
-The very latest date was June 18 of last year (1974).
+Gardener Ken Avery wrote that the Showy Lady’s-slipper just began to bloom on June 15th.
+The very latest date was June 28 1945.
 The Minneapolis Sunday Tribune Picture magazine ran a color illustrated article on June 1 about the Showy Lady’s-slipper and Ken was getting lots of questions about when it would bloom.
 The article gave a brief history of the Garden.
 The Great Medicine Spring was still running.

 The Friends held a board meeting on June 20 at the home of Mrs. Beim to discuss issues left over from the May 17th meeting.